cht-iit/design-setup-bp/README.md

-# Setup Gazebo Boggiano Pico
+# Design Setup Boggiano Pico
 This repository contains the software required to optimize the dimensions of the setup which will be used to perform a specific [HRI experiment](./documents/experimental-protocol.pdf) with the iCub.
 Such setup consists of a standard height table (`~75cm`), containing a drawer with a `8cm x 8cm x 8cm` box placed in the middle, as shown in the following:

 <p align="center">